Lectionary Bible Studies and Sermons

 We would be hard pressed to find a clearer present-day illustration of Jesus' teaching on becoming "the servant of all."
 Slighting Diana's character is both undignified and unnecessary.
 The comparison between Diana and Mother Teresa is not made to exalt one and debase the other, but rather to expose the human tendency to glory in status, wealth, beauty, position, education, vitality.....
 As a US magazine editor commented, if she ran a picture of an elderly person on the cover, she could guarantee a drop in sales.

 Our acceptance of others is too often driven by the worship of style.
-Yet, Jesus would have us accept ("welcome") one another on the basis of a radically different criteria.
+Yet, Jesus would have us accept ("welcome") a seeker on the basis of a radically different criteria.
 A person's relationship to Christ establishes the criteria for acceptance.
-The servant affirms the fellow servant, thus the unlovely are lovely in Christ.
-In Christ there is no status/rank, there is only unity, community.
+The servant embraces the sinner who would be righteous in Christ, for in Christ the unlovely are lovely.

 Discussion

-1. When we welcome a brother we welcome God.
-If the brother carries the image of God, how does this truth overcome the difficulties we often encounter in relationships?
+1. When we welcome a seeker, a lost brother, we welcome God.
+If the brother carries the image of God, how does this truth overcome the difficulties we often encounter when confronted by their sin and corruption?

 2. Give examples of how human criteria are often applied to status/rank in the church.